krikitup/MLGame/ReadMe.md

 # Machine Learning Components in Gaming

 ## Overview
-This project explores the integration of Machine Learning (ML) in gaming environments, focusing on enhancing realism and responsiveness in game characters and scenarios.
+This project explores the integration of Machine Learning (ML) in gaming environments, focusing on enhancing realism and responsiveness in-game characters and scenarios.
 By leveraging ML, this project aims to handle complex systems more efficiently than traditional methods, easing coding efforts and scaling solutions effectively.

+## Motivation
+Being a Scientific Computing master's student I have been working with different machine learning from the onset of my master's, after taking the course CIS 460, Computer Graphics by Prof Adam Mally, I was more curious about Game Dev and wanted to explore it further.
+After my futile tries at learnign Unity, and Unreal in past, it seemed like the perfect opportunity to dive into it.
+I wanted to explore animation using ML, or movements for NPCs, to make it more dynamic, and system-driven.
+I also thought it'd be nice to implement a self-driving vehicle as I have done it before using CNNs, which are much more complicated, but has much more data to process, using a Ray-Casting in environment with reinforcement learning could solve it.

 ## Features